nectarboy/gameboy/README.md

 ## Functionality
 So far here's what Pollen Boy has:
 - Load ROMs
+- Joypad
 - Custom Palletes (coming soon :3)
-- Gameboy DMG CPU (WIP ofc)
+- Gameboy DMG CPU
-- PPU and display (WIP too)
+- PPU and Display
-- CPU Interrupts (WIP fs)
+- CPU Interrupts
--
-- ...
-ITS A WIP OK

 ## How To Use
 Open the webpage, click <kbd>Choose ROM</kbd> and enjoy !